Emergency services

 People have reported vessels being inspected and crews detained.

-Piracy occurs in the southern Red Sea and the Gulf of Aden.
-See Safety
+Piracy can occur in the southern Red Sea and the Gulf of Aden.

 More information:

-Due to the conflict in Yemen, flights in the south of Saudi Arabia can be cancelled or rescheduled at short notice.
+Due to military activity in Yemen, flights in the south of Saudi Arabia can be cancelled or rescheduled at short notice.
 Affected airports include:

 Check with your travel provider for updates on flights.